Marking time in June 2003

 The theoretical physicist who ignited the biggest firestorm in the history of the American photography market was simply trying to figure out if his vintage photos were genuine.
 By the time he learned the answer, two of the country’s best-known photography scholars had come under a cloud of suspicion.

 About Lewis Hine: From 1905 this American sociologist-turned-photographer recorded and publicised the plight of migrants, workers and children.
 Hine helped establish the camera as a tool for social activists.
-See online collections of his work held by George Eastman House, the New York Public Library and the Library of Congress.
+See online collections of his work held by the Eastman Museum, the New York Public Library and the Library of Congress.

 Tool patents online

 Some of my cheerful companions on the OldTools mailing list have helped to build the Directory of American Tool and Machinery Patents.
 This is a searchable database that opens the historical records of the US Patents Office.
 Here you’ll find patent specifications for great leaps in American tool design (like Justus Traut’s 1888 plane iron lateral adjuster, used ever since by the Stanley company), and for thousands of smaller steps forward.

 Cuban bike revolution

 From the culturechange.org website: A fresh wind from the south: Cuban bike revolution:

 At a time where most third world countries are trying to hit the eight- lane highway of “automobilisation,” Cuba is presently undergoing a real revolution in the field of sustainable and efficient transport.
 For an island which had virtually no cyclist culture until 1990, bicycling is rapidly becoming a central tool of transport….